-Travellers from the European Union and Schengen Area countries, as well as from Australia, Japan, New Zealand, Rwanda, Singapore, South Korea and Thailand, are allowed in the Netherlands but must self-quarantine for 10 days, even if the stay is less than 10 days, with no symptoms or with a negative COVID-19 test.
+Only essential cross-border traffic is possible, and travellers from the European Union and Schengen Area countries, as well as from Australia, Japan, New Zealand, Rwanda, Singapore, South Korea and Thailand, are allowed in the Netherlands but are required to have a negative PCR COVID test taken within 72 hours of travel and must self-quarantine for 10 days, even if the stay is less than 10 days, with no symptoms or with a negative COVID-19 test.

-Travellers from the European Union and Schengen Area countries, as well as from the United Kingdom, Australia, Japan, New Zealand, Rwanda, Singapore, South Korea and Thailand, are allowed to enter Belgium but must present a COVID-19 negative test (within 72 hours prior to entry) and complete a Public Health Passenger Locator Form Passenger Locator Form.
+Non-essential trips to Belgium are prohibited until 01 March 2021 and travellers from the European Union and Schengen Area countries, as well as from the United Kingdom, Australia, Japan, New Zealand, Rwanda, Singapore, South Korea and Thailand, are allowed to enter Belgium but must carry a sworn statement justifying the reason to travel, present a COVID-19 negative test (within 72 hours prior to entry) and complete a Public Health Passenger Locator Form Passenger Locator Form.
 They may be placed in quarantine.